maserlib/maser4py/docs/source/sections/user_guide.rst

     data = Data(filepath=filepath)

 Methods and properties can then be called from this main `Data` class.
-For example, it is possible to retrieve the data under a `Dataset` format
+For example, it is possible to retrieve the data under a `xarray.Dataset` format
 (a slightly upgraded `dict` of `DataArray`, see xarray documentation: <https://pypi.org/project/xarray/>) with:

 .. code:: python